ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "hwversion" claim is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
 It is useful to know how to sort versions so the newer can be distinguished from the older.
+A "hwversion" claim MUST only be present if a "hwmodel" claim described in {{hwmodel}} is present.

 ~~~~CDDL
 {::include nc-cddl/hardware-version.cddl}
 ~~~~

-### swname (Software Name) Claim
+### swname (Software Name) Claim {#swname}

 The "swname" claim contains a very simple free-form text value for naming the software used by the entity.
 Intentionally, no general rules or structure are set.
 This will make it unsuitable for use cases that wish precise naming.

-If precise and rigourous naming of the software for the entity is needed, the "manifests" claim {{manifests}} may be used instead.
+If precise and rigourous naming of the software for the entity is needed, the "manifests" claim described in {{manifests}} may be used instead.

 ~~~~CDDL
 {::include nc-cddl/software-name.cddl}